feathers-plus/docs/source/v1/feathers-hooks-common/index.md

   `item` | `Object` | The item.
 The function modifies it in place.
   `context` | `Object` | The current context.
 It contains any alterations made to items so far.

+- **Returns**

+  `func` may alternatively return a replacement `item` rather than `undefined`.
+This is a convenience feature which permits, for example, use of functions from the [Lodash](https://lodash.com/) library, as such functions tend  return new objects.

 {% hooksApiFootnote alterItems %}

 <!--=============================================================================================-->